Mar 17, 2020

 Hearing health and mental health

-To help mark World Mental Health Day, we want to take a closer look at the rarely discussed link between hearing loss and mental health.
+To help mark World Hearing Day, we want to take a closer look at the rarely discussed link between hearing loss and mental health.

 There is a well-established link between cognitive decline and social isolation.
-Undiagnosed and untreated, hearing loss can slowly cause an individual to withdraw from social events because of isolation and frustration; sometimes even leading to depression.
-Older people with hearing loss are 2.5 times more likely to develop depression than those without hearing loss.
+Left undiagnosed and untreated, hearing loss can slowly cause an individual to withdraw from social events because of isolation and frustration; sometimes even leading to depression.
+Older people with hearing loss are 4 times more likely to develop depression than those without hearing loss.

-Slowly dropping out of social events can be a slippery slope to becoming isolated and depressed.
-Hearing aids can help those with hearing loss to re-engage with friends and family.
+Slowly dropping out of social events can be a slippery slope to becoming lonely and depressed.
+Hearing aids can help those with hearing loss to re-engage with loved ones and experience a new lease of life.

 Hearing loss can increase your risk of developing dementia

 The connection between cognitive decline and dementia was first established in 2011 following a US study by John Hopkins and the National Institute on Aging.
 Their findings suggested that elderly people who suffer from hearing loss are also more likely to suffer from dementia over time.
-Further studies have confirmed the impact that hearing loss has on a person’s psychological state – untreated hearing loss can cause changes to the brain.
+Further studies from Beltone, John Hopkins Medicine and The Alzheimers Society have confirmed the impact that hearing loss has on a person’s psychological state – untreated hearing loss can cause changes to the brain.

 In fact, the risk of dementia was found to increase in line with the severity of the hearing loss.
 For Alzheimer’s in particular, research has shown that for every 10 decibels of hearing loss, the risk of dementia rises by 20%.